This glossary contains general terms used in the payments industry and should help you demystify the world of payments.

-Notifications are an important part of the integration process with Adyen.
-They can be used by merchants to ensure that they have processed all payment stages, and stored payment results in their database.
+Notifications (sometimes referred to as Instant Payment Notifications or IPN) are an essential part of the integration process with Adyen.
+They are used by merchants to ensure that they have processed all payment stages, and stored payment results in their database.

 A CVM that verifies the cardholder's PIN by encrypting the entered PIN before sending it to the card.

 Terminals that support this method must also support the less secure Offline plain-text PIN method.

 Offline acceptance of payments in situations where no network connection is currently available.
 Debit cards will typically decline a transaction while most credit cards are configured to approve a relatively small amount offline.